 An oral examination conducted by the the Senior Committee at the end of the senior year serves as the senior departmental examination.
 This exam is described in more detail below in the section entitled Oral Examination.

-Best advice in finding an advisor is to go to several faculty members in areas of research that you are interested in, and see what topics they propose.
-If you have a topic to propose yourself, great: Shop it around to faculty and see what they think.
-Most topics come from faculty as part of the work their research group is conducting.
+The best advice in finding an advisor is to go to several faculty members in areas of research that you are interested in, and see what topics they propose.
+If you have a topic to propose yourself, great: shop it around to faculty and see what they think.
+Most topics come from faculty as part of the work their research groups are conducting.
 When you have a tentative topic in mind, start by reading some of the literature, ideally at the Scientific American level, in order to understand the highlights and context of the work you'll embark on.
 If you're undecided between topics, this first stage of reading should help you choose.
 Make sure to circle back to your prospective adviser with questions, and confirm with them before the deadline that they are in fact prepared to advise you on a topic that you have both agreed on.
 It's important to start this process at the very beginning of term, because false starts are possible.

 The most important advice we can give is to make a fast start on your senior thesis, and focus on it particularly at the start of the fall term.
 Adjust your courses accordingly; for instance, senior fall is not the right time to shop five courses.
 Experience suggests that distractions and delays occur from time to time, both expected (e.g. grad school applications) and unexpected (e.g. your adviser disappears to a conference just when you need help).
 If you have a good start on your thesis you can put it aside briefly when such a delay occurs.
 If you don't, it becomes harder and harder to catch up.
-Regardless of where you are in the term—and especially early on—best advice is to set your senior thesis at top priority.
+Regardless of where you are in the term—and especially early on—the best advice is to set your senior thesis at top priority.

 Students considering thesis topics mostly or entirely outside of physics should consider the application procedure outlined in the section below entitled Alternative grading rubric.
 Please note that time is of the essence in applying for an alternative grading rubric.